 We promise you, you won’t regret buying yourself one of these.

-5. Wooden Chopping Board and Sharp Knives
+5. Wooden Chopping Board

 This item is as much about serving your Italian food correctly as it is about cooking it well.
 One of the best things about Italian meals is that they are designed to be shared events.